magomimmo/modern-cljs/doc/second-edition/tutorial-03.md

 subdirectory as the value of the `asset-path` compiler option.

-Now take a look at the layout if the `target` directory to confirm that the compiler options worked as exptected
+Now take a look at the layout if the `target` directory to confirm that the compiler options worked as expected

 ```bash
 target